 Now we have the site key, copy that, put it in this field, and we have the secret key, I'm going to copy that, put that in the secret key field.
 I'm going to go up to disabled and enable this plug-in and go save and close.

-Now the site has CAPTCHA activated on it, but if we go to the site itself and click on “create an account,” you'll see that the code does not yet show up underneath the form.
+Now the site has CAPTCHA activated on it, but if we go to the site itself and click on “,” you'll see that the code does not yet show up underneath the form.
 That's because we now need to go to System, Global Configuration, and in the Site tab we want to go down to Default Captcha and select Captcha-ReCaptcha as the default Captcha.
 We'll go save – on this site the cache is cleared every time I save something.
 You might need to clear the cache before you refresh your page - go Refresh and now we have the captcha code.
 When someone is creating an account they will fill out this and click the box saying they're not a robot and be able to proceed because robots won't be able to click that box.

 That is how to add Google's reCAPTCHA to your Joomla site.
 I hope the tutorial was helpful and if it was why not give it a thumbs up and subscribe to the channel.
 Thanks for watching.
 God bless.